Up (film series)

-Creation
+History

 The first film in the series, Seven Up!
-(1964), was directed by Paul Almond, and was commissioned by Granada Television as a programme in the World in Action series.
+(1964), was directed by Canadian Paul Almond, and was commissioned by Granada Television as a programme in the World in Action series.
 From 7 Plus Seven until 63 Up the films were directed by Michael Apted, who had been a researcher on Seven Up! and was involved in finding the original children, with Gordon McDougall.
 The premise of the film was taken from the Jesuit motto "Give me a child until he is seven and I will give you the man".
 The 1998 edition, 42 Up, was broadcast on BBC One but was still produced by Granada Television.